Dear Brothers and Sisters in Christ,

 The issue of sexual abuse of children by clergy and others in our Church has caused much pain, alienation from the Church, hardship and understandable anger.
 I join with our Holy Father, Pope Francis, and my brother bishops throughout the world in expressing deep sorrow for this tragedy.
 As the Shepherd of this Diocese, I will continue to work unceasingly to ensure that our parishes, schools and every entity connected to our Diocese are safe and holy environments for all.
 To that end, this section of our website is intended to be a help and resource to all.

 Our Diocese, for decades now, has worked diligently to protect all people, most especially our children, young people and vulnerable adults.
-Among the steps taken have been the establishment of an independent Review Board of professionals from our community to advise the Bishop in cases in which sexual abuse is alleged; mandatory background checks and abuse-prevention training for more than 25,000 clerics, educators, employees and volunteers through our Creating a Safe Environment program; education programs in our schools; codes of conduct; and our Safe and Sacred program aimed at conducting re-training at regular intervals.
+Among the steps taken have been the establishment of an independent Review Board of professionals from our community to advise the Bishop in cases in which sexual abuse is alleged; mandatory background checks and abuse-prevention training for more than 25,000 clerics, educators, employees and volunteers through our Safe Environment training programs; education programs in our schools; and codes of conduct.
+Training and background checks are renewed every three years.

-As the Bishop of Rochester, I pledge to continue these initiatives and I remain committed to the guiding principles established in the Charter for the Protection of Children and Young People, which the United States Conference of Catholic Bishops adopted in 2002.
+As the Bishop of Rochester, I pledge to continue these initiatives and I remain committed to the guiding principles established in the Charter for the Protection of Children and Young People, which the United States Conference of Catholic Bishops adopted in 2002 and which was most recently updated in 2018.

 - To respond promptly to all allegations of sexual abuse where there is reasonable belief that abuse has occurred;